Lath: Repair methods

 Repairing damaged lath and plaster walls is generally more economical than replacing it.
 Often, the plaster needs the repairs, and not the lath itself.
 As long as the lath and the first coats (brown coat) of plaster do not have any significant damage, minor cracks can simply be patched.
 For larger cracks, and when the brown coat is damaged, several base coats need to be applied prior to the patch coat.
 Metal lath can also be added to wooden lath prior to coating to add strength and increase keying.

-If the backside of the lath is accessible, it is possible to create new keys where they have failed.
+If the back side of the lath is accessible, it is possible to create new keys where they have failed.
 This is most often done by conservators when one wants to maintain the original finished surface of the wall or ceiling.
-After bracing the failing plaster in place, a bonding agent and a plaster are applied to the back of the laths and forced through the gaps to the backside of the original plaster.
+After bracing the failing plaster in place, a bonding agent and a plaster are applied to the back of the laths and forced through the gaps to the back side of the original plaster.

 Benefits of lath

 Lath and plaster walls have several benefits, including fire and mold resistance, soundproofing, and heat insulation.
 Though wooden lath can be susceptible to mold growth and decay, metal lath covered in plaster creates an environment that is inhospitable to toxic molds.
-Metal lath and plaster walls can be twice as resistant to fire than drywall, and are capable of achieving a two-hour fire rating with a 2 in assembly.
-2 inches of plaster and lath can also achieve the same decibel rating as 4+7/8 in of drywall.
+Metal lath and plaster walls can be twice as resistant to fire as drywall, and are capable of achieving a two-hour fire rating with a 2 in assembly.
+Two inches of plaster and lath can also achieve the same decibel rating as 4+7/8 in of drywall.